-The Northern Illinois University Foundation is a nonprofit corporation formed to assist in developing and increasing the facilities and programs of the University and to encourage gifts of money, property, works of art, or other material having educational and historical value.
+The Northern Illinois University Foundation is a non-profit corporation formed to assist in developing and increasing the facilities and programs of the University and to encourage gifts of money, property, works of art. or other material having educational and historical value.
 It receives, holds, and administers such gifts with the primary object of serving purposes other than those for which the state of Illinois ordinarily makes sufficient appropriations.

-The foundation is managed by a board of directors consisting of the President of the University, a member of the Board of Regents, the Vice President and Provost, the Vice President for Business Affairs, and eighteen elected representatives drawn from the alumni, from the business, professional and industrial community, and from faculty and staff members.
+The foundation is managed by a Board of Directors consisting of the President of the University, a member of the Board of Regents, the Vice President for Development and Alumni Relations, the Vice President for Business Affairs, the Vice President and Provost, eighteen elected representatives of alumni, of the business, professional and industrial community, and of faculty and staff members.
 This board is empowered to transfer to the University any property assigned or conveyed to it.
 The Director of Development serves as the Executive Director of the foundation.

-The foundation serves as the educational fund-raising agency for the University.
+The foundation serves as the education fund-raising agency for the University.

 One of the foundation's functions is the operation of a loan service for students.
-This service, which is located in the office of the secretary-treasurer, enables deserving students to borrow, at a low rate of interest, on personal notes.
+This service, which is located in the Office of Student Financial Aids, enables deserving students to borrow, at a low rate of interest, on personal notes.